 What time should you visit Kenrokuen?

-Go earlier in the day if you can for a quieter walk and better photos.
-If you’re staying overnight, a morning visit feels especially calm.
-Either way, plan time for a teahouse stop.
+Go early if you can for a quieter walk and better photos with the morning light.
+Either way, leave time for a stop at a teahouse!